MikeDull/UIColor-Hexadecimal-Demo/README.md

 # UIColor-Hexadecimal-Extension
-Convert UIColor to Hexadecimal or Convert Hexadecimal in Swift
+Convert UIColor object to Hexadecimal string or Convert Hexadecimal string to UIColor object in Swift